 Finding books with engaging content for brand new readers is tough.
 If you regularly read high-quality picture books aloud to your child, she can easily become frustrated with the simple storylines in easy readers that she reads herself.
 But practice makes perfect, so it is important to press on and encourage your child to find books she enjoys that she can read independently.

-2. Short sentences with sight words and easily decodable words.
+The book must be decodable.
 When your child is just beginning to decode, you’ll want to find books with short vowel sounds without digraphs (/th/, /sh/, /ch/) or tricky phonics rules.
 As your child progresses, you can slowly add these phonics skills.

 What are your family’s favorite books for brand new readers???